mmignard/SolenoidSimulations/README.md

 $&mu;_0$ is the permittivity of space, R is the distance from center of magnetic core, L is the length of the winding, and M is the magnetic moment.

 A comparison of the simulated results for these axial and radial fluxes with the equations is shown below.
 Finer meshes are more accurate, but the simulations take longer.

 ![](./media/MuMetalFlux.svg)

 For a magnetorquer the magnetic moment 'M' is an important parameter.
-It can be extracted from the simulation data by fitting the equations to minimize the least square error of the magnetic moment
+It can be extracted from the simulation data by fitting the equations to minimize the least square error of the magnetic moment.

 ![](./media/MomentComparison.svg)